jonkemp/inline-css/packages/list-stylesheets/README.md

 # list-stylesheets

-> Inline your CSS properties into the `style` attribute in an html file.
-Useful for emails.
+> Get a list of stylesheets from an HTML document.

 ## Install